awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 When a field is enclosed in quotes, white space between the delimiters and the quote characters is ignored\.
 If the delimiter is a white space character, such as a tab, the delimiter isn't treated as white space\.
 CSV cannot be used with FIXEDWIDTH, REMOVEQUOTES, or ESCAPE\.
 QUOTE \[AS\] *'quote\_character'*  <a name="copy-csv-quote"></a>
 Optional\.
 Specifies the character to be used as the quote character when using the CSV parameter\.
 The default is a double quotation mark \( " \)\.
-If you use the QUOTE parameter to define a quote character other than double quotation mark, you don’t need to escape double quotation marks within the field\.
+If you use the QUOTE parameter to define a quote character other than double quotation mark, you don't need to escape double quotation marks within the field\.
 The QUOTE parameter can be used only with the CSV parameter\.
 The AS keyword is optional\.

 DELIMITER \[AS\] \['*delimiter\_char*'\]   <a name="copy-delimiter"></a>
 Specifies the single ASCII character that is used to separate fields in the input file, such as a pipe character \( \| \), a comma \( , \), or a tab \( \\t \)\.
 Non\-printing ASCII characters are supported\.
 ASCII characters can also be represented in octal, using the format '\\ddd', where 'd' is an octal digit \(0–7\)\.
 The default delimiter is a pipe character \( \| \), unless the CSV parameter is used, in which case the default delimiter is a comma \( , \)\.
 The AS keyword is optional\.
 DELIMITER cannot be used with FIXEDWIDTH\.

 FIXEDWIDTH '*fixedwidth\_spec*'   <a name="copy-fixedwidth"></a>
 Loads the data from a file where each column width is a fixed length, rather than columns being separated by a delimiter\.
 The *fixedwidth\_spec* is a string that specifies a user\-defined column label and column width\.
 The column label can be either a text string or an integer, depending on what the user chooses\.
 The column label has no relation to the column name\.
 The order of the label/width pairs must match the order of the table columns exactly\.
 FIXEDWIDTH cannot be used with CSV or DELIMITER\.
 In Amazon Redshift, the length of CHAR and VARCHAR columns is expressed in bytes, so be sure that the column width that you specify accommodates the binary length of multibyte characters when preparing the file to be loaded\.
-For more information, see [Character Types](r_Character_types.md)\.
+For more information, see [Character types](r_Character_types.md)\.
 The format for *fixedwidth\_spec* is shown following:

 ```